microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 The original data are provided by `Azure public dataset
 <https://github.com/Azure/AzurePublicDataset>`_.
 In our scenario, we pre-processed the AzurePublicDatasetV2.
 The dataset contains real Azure VM workloads, including the information of VMs and their utilization readings in 2019 lasting for 30 days.
+The original dataset contains 2,695,548 VMs.

 The detailed information of the data schema can be found `here <https://github.com/Azure/AzurePublicDataset/blob/master/AzurePublicDatasetV2.md>`_.
 After pre-processed, we only retain real VM creation and deletion time (converted to the tick, 1 tick means 5 minutes in real time), VM cores and memory(GB) requirements, and we also renumber the original VM ID.
-As for the utilization readings part, we use the renumbered VM ID and VM's CPU utilization sorting by the timestamp (tick).
+As for the utilization readings part, we store the renumbered VM ID and VM's CPU utilization sorting by the timestamp (tick).

-**azure.2019.10k**\ :
+**azure.2019.10k**\ : We randomly sampled 10,000 VMs from the AzurePublicDatasetV2.

-**azure.2019.336k**\ :
+**azure.2019.336k**\ : We randomly sampled 336,000 VMs from the AzurePublicDatasetV2.

 Naive Baseline
 ^^^^^^^^^^^^^^^

-Below are the final environment metrics of the method random allocation and best-fit allocation in different topologies.
+Belows are the final environment metrics of the method random allocation and best-fit allocation in different topologies.
 For each experiment, we setup the environment and test for a duration of 30 days.